Leading Gas Spring Manufacturers

 Nylon Socket End Fittings

-Nylon socket end fittings are designed to provide a secure and flexible connection between the gas spring and its mounting point.
-The nylon material offers excellent durability and resistance to wear, ensuring a long service life.
-These fittings are often used in applications where a smooth and silent operation is required, such as office chairs and medical equipment.
+Nylon socket end fittings are crafted to deliver both a robust and adaptable link between a gas spring and its mounting location.
+The nylon construction enhances durability and wear resistance, contributing to an extended lifespan.
+These fittings are especially suited for scenarios demanding a smooth and quiet performance, such as in office chairs and medical devices.

 Stainless Steel Socket End Fittings